mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

 Before graph execution, whether it is during training or inference, the input data must be filled-in into the model input tensors.
 MindSpore Lite provides the following methods to obtain model input tensors:

-1. Use the `GetInputByTensorName` method to obtain model input tensors that are connected to the model input node based on the tensor name.
+1. Use the `getInputByTensorName` method to obtain model input tensors that are connected to the model input node based on the tensor name.

     ```java
      /**